New Zealand Emissions Trading Scheme

-The New Zealand Emissions Trading Scheme (NZ ETS) is an all-gases partial-coverage uncapped domestic emissions trading scheme that features price floors, forestry offsetting, free allocation and auctioning of emissions units.
+The New Zealand Emissions Trading Scheme (NZ ETS) is an all-gases partial-coverage uncapped domestic emissions trading scheme for emissions of greenhouse gases.
+It features price floors, forestry offsetting, free allocation and auctioning of emissions units.

 The NZ ETS was first legislated in the Climate Change Response (Emissions Trading) Amendment Act 2008 in September 2008 under the Fifth Labour Government of New Zealand and then amended in November 2009 and in November 2012 by the Fifth National Government of New Zealand.

 The NZ ETS was until 2015 highly linked to international carbon markets as it allowed unlimited importing of most of the Kyoto Protocol emission units.
 There is a domestic emission unit; the 'New Zealand Unit' (NZU), which was initially issued by free allocation to emitters until auctions of units commenced in 2020.
 The NZU is equivalent to 1 tonne of carbon dioxide.
 Free allocation of units varies between sectors.
 The commercial fishery sector (who are not participants) received a one-off free allocation of units on a historic basis.
 Owners of pre-1990 forests received a fixed free allocation of units.
 Free allocation to emissions-intensive industry, is provided on an output-intensity basis.
 For this sector, there is no set limit on the number of units that may be allocated.
 The number of units allocated to eligible emitters is based on the average emissions per unit of output within a defined 'activity'.
 Bertram and Terry (2010, p 16) state that as the NZ ETS does not 'cap' emissions, the NZ ETS is not a cap and trade scheme as understood in the economics literature.

 Some stakeholders have criticised the New Zealand Emissions Trading Scheme for its generous free allocations of emission units and the lack of a carbon price signal (the Parliamentary Commissioner for the Environment), and for being ineffective in reducing emissions (Greenpeace Aotearoa New Zealand).

 The NZ ETS has been reviewed and amended many times: first in November 2009 then in late 2011 to 2012 by an independent panel.
 A 2016 Government review concluded that the NZ ETS had caused only minimal reductions in net emissions.
 In 2020 rules for emissions budgets and auctions of units within price caps were introduced.